-- 3. Completion of 12 credit hours (from list of directed courses) with a 2.75 GPA.
-List of courses provided by program director. - 4.
-The successful completion of any necessary developmental courses prior to application submission.
+- 3. Transcript that establishes GPA by either: - Completion of 12 credit hours from list of directed courses (see FUS Handbook, Appendix C) with a Cumulative GPA of at least 2.75. - b.
+Completion of all Technical Certificate requirements with a CGPA of at least 2.50. - 4.
+Documentation of the successful completion of any necessary developmental courses.

 The Funeral Science Program Director shall forward only completed applications to the Funeral Science Admission Committee.
 Applicants will be considered by the Funeral Science Admission Committee according to points accrued by virtue of their references, prior experience, academic record, and application.
 Students will be notified of acceptance by mail.

-At the time of acceptance, students will need to complete a criminal background check at www. asumhbackground.com.
+At the time of acceptance, students will need to complete a criminal background check at www.asumhbackground.com.
 Students who have previously been convicted of a crime may be restricted from certain clinical facilities and may be ineligible for some state licenses.

 IMPORTANT NOTE REGARDING LICENSURE ISSUES: It is the responsibility of each student to understand the licensing requirements for the state in which he/she intends to practice.
 In many states, convicted felons are ineligible for licensure.
 Some states require college work beyond the associate degree level.
+Related Note: many employers may not employ recipients of DUI or DWI violations.